michgz/casio-registrations/README.md

 ...
 # Change the Chorus type value to 6
 # Atom 0x5E has a two-byte data value specifying Reverb type and Chous type
-# Here we write the second byte, which is Chorus type:
+# Write the second byte, which is Chorus type:
 MyReg[0x5E][1] = 6
 ```